fraserreilly/twitch-farmer/readme.md

-# twitch-subscription-farmer
+# twitch-farmer

 ## About
 Node.js application that allows you to farm channels for gifted subs

 ## Installation

-1. Check out twitch-subscription-farmer to your desired directory
+1. Check out twitch-farmer to your desired directory
 ```
 $ git clone https://github.com/fraserreilly/twitch-farmer your_directory
 ```